tundish/blathnaid/blathnaid/tale/chapters.rst

 The Blacksmith was already waiting for them.
 He saw straight away how lightly equipped Jack was.

-So he reached under the bench and pulled out a chunk of iron, round in shape, and about the size of his hand.
+So he reached under the bench and pulled out a chunk of iron.
+Round in shape, it clanged and sang.
 He looked at it thoughtfully for a moment, before taking a rough brush to scrub away the rust.

 "You'll need that", said he, handing it to Jack.